syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% highlight c# tabtitle="C#" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to the PDF document.
 PdfPage page = document.Pages.Add();

 //Create a textbox field and add the properties.
 PdfTextBoxField textBoxField = new PdfTextBoxField(page, "FirstName");
 textBoxField.Bounds = new RectangleF(0, 0, 100, 20);
 textBoxField.ToolTip = "First Name";

-//Add the form field to the document.
+//Add the form field to the document. document.Form.Fields.Add(textBoxField);

-document.Form.Fields.Add(textBoxField);

 //Save the document.
 document.Save("Form.pdf");

-//close the document
+//close the document.
 document.Close(true);

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET" %}

-'Create a new PDF document.
+'Create a new PDF document
 Dim document As PdfDocument = New PdfDocument()

-'Add a new page to the PDF document.
+'Add a new page to the PDF document
 Dim page As PdfPage = document.Pages.Add()

-'Create a textbox field and add the properties.
+'Create a textbox field and add the properties

-Dim textBoxField As PdfTextBoxField = New PdfTextBoxField(page, "FirstName")

-textBoxField.Bounds = New RectangleF(0, 0, 100, 20)
+Dim textBoxField As PdfTextBoxField = New PdfTextBoxField(page, "FirstName") textBoxField.Bounds = New RectangleF(0, 0, 100, 20)
 textBoxField.ToolTip = "First Name"

-'Add the form field to the document.
+'Add the form field to the document document.Form.Fields.Add(textBoxField)

-document.Form.Fields.Add(textBoxField)

-'Save the document.
+'Save the document
 document.Save("Form.pdf")
 'close the document
 document.Close(True)

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to the PDF document.
 PdfPage page = document.Pages.Add();

 //Create a textbox field and add the properties.
 PdfTextBoxField textBoxField = new PdfTextBoxField(page, "FirstName");
 textBoxField.Bounds = new RectangleF(0, 0, 100, 20);
 textBoxField.ToolTip = "First Name";

-//Add the form field to the document.
+//Add the form field to the document. document.Form.Fields.Add(textBoxField);

-document.Form.Fields.Add(textBoxField);

 //Save the PDF document to stream.
 MemoryStream stream = new MemoryStream();
 await document.SaveAsync(stream);
 //Close the document.
 document.Close(true);
 //Save the stream as PDF document file in local machine.
 Refer to PDF/UWP section for respected code samples.
 Save(stream, "Form.pdf");

 {% endhighlight %}